Chukak/hash-table/readme.md

 ```

 ### Get value by key
-To get the value call `tb_get_value` function with table and key.
+To get the value call the `tb_get_value` function.
 Pass the table as the first parameter and the name of the key as the second.
 Returns a pointer on the value by key.
-If an item does not exists in the table, returns NULL;
+If an item does not exists in the table, returns `NULL`;
 ```c
 int *value = tb_get_value(table, "key1");
 printf("%i", *value); // print 1